The Counterfeit

 Council of Trent, Session XXII

-St. Pius V in Quo Primum likewise bears witness to 's duty to guard worship rather than innovate upon it.[7]
+St. Pius V in Quo Primum likewise bears witness to the Church's duty to guard worship rather than innovate upon it.[11]
 The saints defend the Mass not as one devotional expression among many, but as the heart of Catholic religion.
-To wound sacrificial worship is to wound at her center.
+To wound sacrificial worship is to wound the Church at her center.

-therefore forbids every attempt to reduce liturgical rupture to a secondary concern.
-A religion that changes worship at its sacrificial core is not merely expressing the same faith in a different style.
+Tradition therefore forbids every attempt to reduce liturgical rupture to a secondary concern.
+A religion that changes worship at its sacrificial core is not merely expressing the same faith in another style.
 It is training souls into another theology.

 At that point, outward reverence can remain while sacrificial doctrine is eroded.
-This is one of the counterfeit's greatest powers: it can still look religious while no longer worshiping as worshiped.
+This is one of the counterfeit's greatest powers: it can still look religious while no longer worshiping as the Church worshiped.

 When sacrifice is weakened, the whole Catholic system begins to unravel:

-• the faithful are trained to seek atmosphere rather than certainty.
+- the faithful are trained to seek atmosphere rather than sacramental certainty.

 This is why false worship and the collapse of sacrificial religion cannot be separated.
 The issue is not whether music is beautiful, vestments are traditional, or communities feel devout.
 The issue is whether the rite still embodies the Catholic doctrine of sacrifice.
 If it does not, then beauty becomes camouflage.

-During the protestant revolts, attacks on the Mass were central because the enemies of understood that worship is the heart of doctrine made public. answered with precision and firmness, preserving sacrificial doctrine and the priestly nature of worship.
+During the protestant revolts, attacks on the Mass were central because the enemies of the Church understood that worship is the heart of doctrine made public.
+If sacrifice could be denied, priesthood would be reduced, the Real Presence obscured, and grace itself reimagined.
+The Church answered with precision and firmness, preserving sacrificial doctrine and the priestly nature of worship.
 She did not negotiate away the Mass for peace.

 The saints and councils did not negotiate away sacrifice for peace.
 They preserved the Mass, clarified doctrine, and treated liturgical rupture as a direct wound against faith.